yuhmmy/yuhmmy.github.io/index.md

 It's significantly easier to do development with ESLint integrated directly into your IDE (such as IntelliJ).

-### From mockup to production

-## Development History

-The development process for BowFolios conformed to [Issue Driven Project Management](http://courses.ics.hawaii.edu/ics314f19/modules/project-management/) practices.
-In a nutshell:

-* Development consists of a sequence of Milestones.
-* Each Milestone is specified as a set of tasks.
-* Each task is described using a GitHub Issue, and is assigned to a single developer to complete.
-* Tasks should typically consist of work that can be completed in 2-4 days.
-* The work for each task is accomplished with a git branch named "issue-XX", where XX is replaced by the issue number.
-* When a task is complete, its corresponding issue is closed and its corresponding git branch is merged into master.
-* The state (todo, in progress, complete) of each task for a milestone is managed using a GitHub Project Board.

-The following sections document the development history of yUHmmy.

-### Milestone 1: Mockup development
-The goal of Milestone 1 was to create a set of HTML pages providing a mockup of the pages in the system.
+### Coming Soon
+***

-### Milestone 2: Data model development
+#### Milestone 2: Completed

-The goal of Milestone 2 was to implement the data model: the underlying set of Mongo Collections and the operations upon them that would support the yUHmmy application.
+#### Community Feedback
+We are interested in your experience using yUHmmy!

-### Milestone 3: Final Touches
+#### Milestone 3: Final Touches
-The goal of Milestone 3 was to clean up the code base and fix minor UI issues.
+The goal of Milestone 3 is to clean up the code base and fix minor UI issues.

-## Walkthrough Videos
+#### Walkthrough Videos (Coming Soon)
 yUHmmy is intended as a model of how an ICS 314 project could be organized and executed.
-Here are several videos that walks you through various aspects of the system:
+There will be several videos that walks you through various aspects of the system

-## Example Enhancements
+#### Example Enhancements

 After implementing the basic functionality, here are ideas for more advanced features: